Which Way to Sway?

-To add to the confusion, I also co-created Foxhat, a lifestyle brand, where our very first product was illustrated gift wrap; a far leap from building websites and designing digital products.
-The only thing that linked all these ventures together was that I followed my gut, even if it didn’t make sense on paper.
+To add to the confusion, I also co-created Foxhat, an Etsy shop, where our first product was illustrated gift wrap; a far leap from building websites and designing digital products.
+The only thing that linked all these ventures together was my enthusiasm and consistent drive for each category.
+I wanted to be really good at more than one thing, and have that be viewed as a plus rather than a negative.
+I thrive on diversity.

 Although I have enjoyed the opportunities I’ve received to carve this zigzag over the years, one thing remained consistent.
 I was always looking for something else.
 No matter how great my 9–5 was I would still come home and work on freelance projects or Foxhat because I had creative freedom.

-Ultimately I think that’s what lead me to the idea of Night Shift.
+Ultimately I think that’s what lead me to Night Shift.
 It’s the idea of turning a passion project into the real deal.
-Looking back it seems obvious that I would arrive here, but it took 10 years of following my gut.
-A small design studio is an ideal place for a generalist and now I feel like I’m at home.
+Looking back it seems obvious that I would arrive here, but it took 10 years of following my intuition to finally feel like I’m at home.

 This is Night Shift.